Cause for Aala m?…

 A kind of liberation ensues when you accept the situation, displeasing as it may be, that you find yourself in at this moment.
 For example insomnia & remembrance of past mistakes—to name but one.
 For me, they are synonymous.
 Liberation is an art, the act of turning something round the other way.
 To embrace the… Continue reading While Unsleeping

-There’s a Grand Scheme of Things
+a Grand Scheme of Things

 Is there a grand scheme of things?
 Yes, this is something I do believe.
 As to what it is, I cannot directly say: only circumstantially, in reference to what we can see with our own eyes.
 As I said in my last, politics and public discourse are toxic these days.
-After hearing what passes as… Continue reading There’s a Grand Scheme of Things
+After hearing what passes as… Continue reading a Grand Scheme of Things

 Travelling on Foot